-- 1. clearly describe principles of physiology with examples from many types of organisms. - 2. interpret data from the primary physiology literature, including describing the hypothesis, approach, results and conclusions of a set of experiments. - 3. evaluate physiology experiments from the primary literature, including identifying control experiments, and whether the results support the authors' conclusions. - 4. design a physiological experiment, and describe the hypothesis, approach to test the hypothesis and the results that would support or refute the hypothesis - 5. contribute in a team, and describe team experiences in a personal statement or interview.
+- 6. Clearly describe principles of physiology with examples from many types of organisms. - 7.
+Interpret data from the primary physiology literature, including describing the hypothesis, approach, results and conclusions of a set of experiments. - 8.
+Evaluate physiology experiments from the primary literature, including identifying control experiments, and whether the results support the authors' conclusions. - 9.
+Design physiological experiments, and describe the hypothesis, approach to test the hypothesis and the results that would support or refute the hypothesis - 10.
+Contribute in a team, and describe team experiences in a personal statement or interview.

 Writing Intensive: This course meets the writing intensive requirement for biology majors.
-The writing component is an integral part of the course for all students, including non-biology majors, students who already have a degree and biology majors who have already met their writing intensive requirement.
+The writing component is an integral part of the course for all students.
 You cannot take this course without the writing intensive component.
+You must pass the writing intensive (lab) portion of the course in order to pass the class.
 To use this course as your writing intensive you must earn a C or better (not C- or below).

-Prerequisites: Completing Bio 3070 and 3200 with grades of C-minus or above are prerequisites for this course.
+Prerequisites: Completing BIO 1500, 3070, and 3200 with grades of C-minus or above are prerequisites for this course.
 We will especially build upon the knowledge and skills in Bio 3200.
 In addition, because this is the advanced writing intensive for majors, it is strongly recommend that you successfully complete your elementary and intermediate writing requirements before taking this course, and think about how you can apply what you have learned in those classes to the work you do in this course.
 As described in the objectives, the writing intensive focuses on learning to read and synthesize the primary and review literature in physiology.
 This course does not focus on basic or intermediate writing skills, but these skills are required to successfully complete this course.
 If you have trouble with sentence and paragraph structure or other writing skills, contact the University writing center at (313) 577-2544 or go to www.clas.wayne.edu/writing/.
 As your TAs and I grade lab reports, term papers, exams and other assignments, we will take clear, correct writing in standard English into account.

-Instructor: Dr. Karen Myhr Office: 2113 Biological Sciences Building
+Instructor: Dr. Karen Myhr

+Office: 2113 Biological Sciences Building

+E-mail: kmyhr@wayne.edu

-E-mail: kmyhr@wayne.edu Office Phone: 313-577-1504
+Office Phone: 313-577-1504 (usually to voicemail in my email, so emailing is more efficient)

-Course website: www.blackboard.wayne.edu
+Course website: canvas.wayne.edu/courses/110330